-D38 In the event that archaeological relics are discovered during construction, all work must cease in the affected area and the Excavation Director must be notified and attend the site to assess the finds, identify their significance level and provide mitigation advice according to the significance level and the impact proposed.
-In the event that the relics are identified as being of State or local significance, the NSW Heritage Council must be notified in writing in accordance with section 146 of the Heritage Act 1977.
-An Archaeological Relics Management Plan specific to the relics or site encountered is to be prepared in consultation with the NSW Heritage Council which is to outline all feasible and reasonable measures to be implemented to avoid and/or minimise harm to the State or locally significant heritage items.
-Works within the vicinity of the find must not recommence without the approval of the NSW Heritage Council.
-The Proponent must notify the Secretary in writing of any such encounter of an archaeological relic triggering this condition and must also notify the Secretary of the outcome of consultation with the NSW Heritage Council.
+D40 In the event that archaeological relics are discovered during construction, all work must cease in the affected area and the Excavation Director must be notified and attend the site to assess the finds, identify their significance level and provide mitigation advice according to the significance level and the impact proposed.
+In the event that the relics are identified as being of State or local significance, the Heritage Council of NSW must be notified in writing in accordance with section 146 of the Heritage Act 1977.
+An Archaeological Relics Management Plan specific to the relics or site encountered is to be prepared in consultation with the Heritage Council of NSW which is to outline all feasible and reasonable measures to be implemented to avoid and/or minimise harm to the State or locally significant heritage items.
+Works within the vicinity of the find must not recommence without the approval of a suitably qualified and experienced archaeologist in consultation with the Heritage Council of NSW.
+The Proponent must notify the Secretary in writing of any such encounter of an archaeological relic triggering this condition and must also notify the Secretary of the outcome of consultation with the Heritage Council of NSW.

-D39 In the event that archaeological relics are discovered, within 12 months of completing all archaeological investigations, unless otherwise agreed by the Secretary, the Proponent must prepare an Excavation Report containing the findings of any excavations, including artefact analysis and the identification of a final repository of any finds.
-The Excavation Report must be submitted to the Department, the NSW Heritage Council, and the local library and the local Historical Society in the relevant local government area(s).
-A copy of the Excavation Report must be retained with the relics at all times.
+- D41 In the event that archaeological relics are discovered, within 12 months of completing all archaeological investigations, unless otherwise agreed by the Secretary, the Proponent must prepare an Excavation Report containing the findings of any excavations, including artefact analysis and the identification of a final repository of any finds.
+The Excavation Report must be submitted to the Department, the Heritage Council of NSW, and the local library and the local Historical Society in the relevant local government area(s).
+A copy of the Excavation Report must be retained with the relics at all times. - D42 The Proponent must undertake photographic and drawn archival recordings of the geological features of the St Peters Brickpit Geological Site prior to undertaking any works that would result in the features being obscured.
+The recordings should be included in the Heritage Interpretation Plan required by condition B40.